idagri/stata-tools/maps/README.md

 * Shapefile features:
     * Shapefiles often come as zip folders, unzip them in your desired directory preferably in a subfolder with a desired name and you'll get several files with different extensions that are a part of the spatial shapefile ingrastructure
-    * the files we are interested in are `.shp` extension (contains the geometries, i.e. coordinates of objects / areas of interest) and `.dbf` (contains the table-form data with names for every object in the .shp file with geometries
+    * the files we are interested in are:
+        *  `.shp` extension (contains the geometries, i.e. coordinates of objects / areas of interest)
+        *  `.dbf` (contains the table-form data with names for every object in the .shp file with geometries

 ### Do-file Structure